yubik-studio/yubik-studio.github.io/README.md

   - Diploma in Television Studio Production (Toronto Metropolitan University)
   - Proficient in French.
 Ingénieur (*Ordre des ingénieurs du Québec*), 1992-2021
-  - Studied Japanese to the 2nd year college level (*Université de Montréal*).
+  - Studied Japanese to the 2nd year college level (*Collège Bois-de-Boulogne* and *Université de Montréal*).
+Part of this experience I describe in [Characters](https://www.poetose.com/pub/characters-andrew-milne#/), a short poem in English, French and Japanese, published by [Poetose Journal](https://www.poetose.com/#/).

 For a complete list of my patents and publications, see **[Andrew Milne on Google Scholar](https://scholar.google.com/citations?hl=en&user=MUcNd5cAAAAJ)**.

 Some of my unpublished material is available on **[ResearchGate](https://www.researchgate.net/profile/Andrew-Milne-4)**, including a tutorial on Granger Causation with Python code to replicate the examples.
 Granger Causation is a great technique, but it doesn't work the way that most people think it does.

-My focus is always on connecting people with systems, **[a concept that I recently wrote about on Substack](https://open.substack.com/pub/milnea/p/connecting-people-with-systems).**  I believe strongly that inclusive team building and agile methodologies are big part of this, and over the years they have brought me good results.
+My focus is always on **[connecting people with systems](https://open.substack.com/pub/milnea/p/connecting-people-with-systems),** one of several articles on my Substack that deal with groups and decision making.
+I believe strongly that inclusive team building and agile methodologies are big part of this, and over the years they have brought me good results.

 ## TOOLS AND TECHNOLOGIES RECENTLY USED: